 Topping the list in terms of corporate social responsibility are technology giants Microsoft, Intel, Alphabet (Google’s holding company), Texas Instruments and IBM.

 “Leading American corporations have increasingly begun to hold themselves to standards in all sorts of areas involving the public interest — from wages to paid leave to emissions — that the current government shows no interest in mandating,” Forbes notes.

 According to Forbes, “Wall Street’s needs — more revenue, less cost — are increasingly dovetailing with the needs of workers, consumers and the public interest.”

 We will likely see this trend grow more prevalent with businesses large and small over the next few years.
 An article by Entrepreneur.com predicts, “...We are fast entering an age where it may be almost impossible to divorce social impact from business goals.”

 Companies that pursue positive social impacts have found several benefits that positively impact the bottom line.
-We’ve summarized several of the top benefits reported in both the Forbes and Entrepreneur articles below.
+We’ve summarized several of the top benefits of corporate social responsibility reported in both the Forbes and Entrepreneur articles below.